-- St. Joseph’s extensive hiring process requires all applicants to submit to a background check and finger printing.
+- St. Joseph’s extensive hiring process requires all applicants to submit to a background check and fingerprinting.
 For houseparent applicants, extensive interviews are conducted by multiple staff and conclude with the candidate sharing dinner in a St. Joseph’s home with students and current houseparents.
-Feedback is solicited from all staff who come in contact with the candidate.
+Feedback is solicited from all staff who come into contact with the candidate.

 - Security cameras are strategically placed in student areas, including the school, homes and rec center.
 Footage is reviewed daily.